keerthikorumilli/keerthikorumilli/README.md

 - 🌱 I’m currently learning
 - 💞 I’m looking to collaborate on any industry indeed of learning
 - 📫 How to reach me ...Linkedin
+-  I’m interested in coding 🌱 I’m currently studying b.tech 💞️ Student of artificial intelligence and data

 <br><br>